 Preheat your oven to 400 degrees.

 While the oven is heating up we’ll start on our “cream” of mushroom soup.
-Roughly chop your shallot (don’t worry about making them small, they are going into a blender in a bit), peel and rough chop your garlic, rough chop mushrooms, and get cauliflower florets off of the stalk and into medium-sized pieces.
+Roughly chop your shallot (don’t worry about making them small, they are going into a blender in a bit), peel and rough chop your garlic, rough chop 1/2 of the container of mushrooms, and get cauliflower florets off of the stalk and into medium-sized pieces.
 Once all that is done, preheat a medium pot on medium heat.
 Once hot, add olive oil and coat the pan.
 Add shallots and cook for 2 minutes, stirring around so they don’t brown.
 Add mushrooms and salt, stir in with shallots then cover for 1 minute.
 Uncover, stir and add garlic.
 Cook for one more minute.
 Now add broth and cauliflower.
 Cover with a lid and cook on medium heat for 8-10 minutes, until cauliflower is very soft and easily pierced with a fork.
 Pour everything into your blender along with the 1 tbsp potato starch or Bob’s Gluten-Free All-Purpose Flour) and blend until smooth.
 It will have a thick consistency.

 During that 8-10 minutes the sauce is steaming in the pot, brown your ground beef and be sure to break it into very small pieces.
-While the beef is browning, finely dice your yellow onion and mushrooms.
+While the beef is browning, finely dice your yellow onion and the other half of the mushrooms.
 Once the beef is mostly cooked, make a hole in the meat and add your diced yellow onion.
 Cook the onion for 1 minute, then add in mushrooms and mix into your ground beef.
 Cook another 2-3 minutes, then add frozen peas.
 Cook another 2-3 minutes and turn off heat.